Cote First Nation: History

 Historically, the people of Cote have lived in Saskatchewan and neighbouring Manitoba, for at least 250 to 300 years.
 After the Europeans arrived, it forced many Ojibwe people to retreat towards the west as well as to the north.
 By the late 19th century the Europeans had made their way into the eastern Saskatchewan region and then commenced to negotiate with Cote leaders.
 Among them was Chief MīMīY (Gabriel Coté, Mee-may, Pigeon), who signed Treaty 4 on September 15, 1874.
 A reserve was surveyed in 1877.
 It established the Cote First Nation and then eventually the Keeseekoose First Nation which was originally a part of the Swan River First Nation of Manitoba, before floods commenced and forced a relocation.
 It is not known if the Ojibwe people of eastern Saskatchewan participated in the 1885 North-West Rebellion but their land was quite far from the major battle scenes of the conflict.
 The Cote Ojibweg were probably affiliated with Chief Yellow Quill and also Chief Kinistin during the 19th century.

 Reserves

 Cote was originally a larger reserve connected to the Keeseekoose First Nation.
 Today the Cote have one reserve of 8088 ha and share Treaty Four Reserve Grounds Indian Reserve No. 77 with 33 other Treaty 4 First Nations.
 The Cote First Nation is a member of the Yorkton Tribal Council whose offices are located in Yorkton.

 Membership

 As of September, 2013 there were 3,616 registered members with 904 members living on-reserve and 2,712 members living off-reserve.

-Cote was originally a larger reserve connected to the Keeseekoose First Nation.
-Today the Cote Reserve covers 8088 ha.
-Together with the Keeseekoose Reserve the area increases to 16,567 ha.
-The population of the Cote First Nation is 841 on-Reserve and 2,642 off-Reserve.
-Total population is 3,483.
-When including the total population of the Keeseekoose, it increases to 5,726.